Velir/akamai-ccu-rest-api-connector/README.md

 ## Description

 This bundle provide a "ready to use" OSGI connector for the new Akamai CCU REST API.
-This connector has been written in groovy using the http-builder.
+This connector has been written in groovy using the http-builder framework.
 It is design to enable cache invalidation for AEM/CQ CMS when assets get invalidated.
 It can be easily configured with your own credentials and settings.
 The connector provide all services that you can request via the REST API like getPurgeStatus(), getQueueStatus() and the most important purge().